You don’t live in Cleveland! ~ Sam Wyche

 A Ton of Options

 Getting President Trump to repeal the Inventoried Roadless Areas would absolutely make the quasi environmentalists heads explode; hopefully in unison.
-This is just a would be act known as RARE1 & RARE2 and reaffirmed by President Clinton in the late 90’s.
-This isn’t law.
+This is a presidential proclamation known as RARE I & RARE II and reaffirmed by President Clinton in the late 90’s.
+It’s not law.
 Greg Walden is well aware and has been advised that this is the best way to restart the timber industry at the forest level but since his interests belong to his donors and not your or my interests he hasn’t acted accordingly.
 With a repeal of the Inventoried Roadless Areas we could put in natural fire breaks as well as harvest valuable timber that would limit fire to manageable sizes and be beneficial instead of the runaway forest fires we’re now seeing that run into the hundreds of thousands of acres and reap devastation.

 Amicus Participation.
 It’s not customary for congressional leaders to get involved in the defense of their own legislation although it is common for them to make motions on litigation that finds its way to the Supreme Court.
 Once they write legislation they wash their hands of it, especially if it’s challenged, and then expect that government attorneys will put up the needed defense even though they likely aren’t properly prepped for the challenge.
 That is a recipe for a disastrous loss and guess what; I don’t trust anybody that works for the government nor do I like to lose.
 If my legislation is challenged, and it will be, then expect to see my/our attorneys representing us in court filing amicus briefs and arguing our merits before the court.
 Consider our guys to be the experts and the ones that write the law not the federal version of your local public defender.
 If we’re conflicted we’ll find equally top notch attorneys to represent us and they will work for free or we will find funding.
 This is about winning and our livelihood.
 Just saying your nighttime prayers and hoping for the best only happens in never never land.